This section of pages contains content that describes the main concepts that Redis Cloud Pro is built around.

 While it is a design decision that Redis is a (mostly) single-threaded process and this does keep it extremely performant yet simple, there are times when clustering is advised.
 Redis Cloud Pro employs our Redis Enterprise technology to scale Redis databases on your behalf.
 A Redis Cloud Pro cluster is a set of managed Redis processes and cloud instances, with each process managing a subset of the database's keyspace.
 This approach overcomes scaling challenges via horizontal scaling using multiple cores and multiple instance's resources.

-For each database, you can choose from these six supported data eviction policies: Options Description allkeys-lru Evicts the least recently used (LRU) keys out of all keys in the database allkeys-random Randomly evicts keys out of all keys in the database volatile-lru (default) Evicts the least recently used (LRU) keys out of keys with an "expire" field set volatile-random Randomly evicts keys with an "expire" field set volatile-ttl Evicts the shortest time-to-live and least recently used keys out of keys with an "expire" field set no eviction Returns error if memory limit has been reached when trying to insert more data One mechanism to avoid this, but still keep performance is to use Redis on Flash.
+For each database, you can choose from these data eviction policies: Options Description allkeys-lru Evicts the least recently used (LRU) keys out of all keys in the database allkeys-lfu Evicts the least frequently used keys out of all keys allkeys-random Randomly evicts keys out of all keys in the database volatile-lru (default) Evicts the least recently used (LRU) keys out of keys with an "expire" field set volatile-lfu Evicts the least frequently used keys out of all keys with an "expire" field set volatile-random Randomly evicts keys with an "expire" field set volatile-ttl Evicts the shortest time-to-live and least recently used keys out of keys with an "expire" field set no eviction Returns error if memory limit has been reached when trying to insert more data One mechanism to avoid this, but still keep performance is to use Redis on Flash.